golemfactory/yagna/agent/provider/readme.md

 ### Creating presets

+You can create preset in interactive mode:

 `cargo run --bin ya-provider preset create`

+or set all parameters using parameters:

+`cargo run --bin ya-provider preset create --nointeractive --name sp-wasm --exeunit wasm-spider-monkey --price Duration=1.2 --price CPU=3.4 "Init price"=0.2`

+If you don't specify any of price values, it will be defaulted to 0.0.

 ### Updating presets

+Updating in interactive mode:

 `cargo run --bin ya-provider preset update new-preset`

 ### Removing presets